Wilianbps/marvel-comics/README.md

 Para instalar as dependências no front-end:
 > npm install
-Para iniciar a aplicação no front-end e no back-end:
+Para iniciar a aplicação no front-end:
 > npm run dev